GMLC-TDC/HELICS/docs/index.md

 ![image](https://api.codacy.com/project/badge/Grade/83ba19b36b714c729ec3a3d18504505e)

 This is the documentation for for the Hierarchical Engine for Large-scale Infrastructure Co-Simulation (HELICS).
-ELICS is a new open-source cyber-physical-energy co-simulation framework for energy systems, with a strong tie to the electric power system.
+HELICS is an open-source cyber-physical-energy co-simulation framework for energy systems, with a strong tie to the electric power system.
 Although, HELICS was designed to support very-large-scale (100,000+ federates) co-simulations with off-the-shelf power-system,